GIS industry outlook

 Let’s start with the standard roles that organizations hire to run their GIS systems.
 These jobs are filled with people who really focus on the GIS career track in their education and developing their experience.
 They are the cogs that make the whole GIS industry run.

-- GIS technician is responsible for data editing, processing data, and creating maps.
+- GIS technicians are responsible for data editing, processing data, and creating maps.

-- GIS analyst is responsible for developing workflows, analyzing data, maintaining quality standards, and serving layers online.
+- GIS analysts are responsible for developing workflows, analyzing data, maintaining quality standards, and serving layers online.

-- GIS developer is responsible for the design of web applications, embedding maps in mobile, and creating dashboards.
+- GIS developers are responsible for the design of web applications, embedding maps in mobile, and creating dashboards.

-- GIS database administrator is responsible for creating databases, system integration, cloud architecture, and data security.
+- GIS database administrators are responsible for creating databases, system integration, cloud architecture, and data security.

-- GIS manager is responsible to supervise the team of GIS / IT specialists, present GIS products to stakeholders, and create long term strategic plans.
+- GIS managers are responsible to supervise the team of GIS / IT specialists, present GIS products to stakeholders, and create long term strategic plans.

 GIS jobs can be found in any industry

-Aside from the core GIS roles listed above, it’s widely known that GIS is a tool to be used by anyone.
+Aside from the core careers in GIS listed above, it’s widely known that GIS is a tool to be used by anyone.
 There aren’t any vertical industries where GIS isn’t an analytical component.
 Therefore, we hope to inspire you that anyone can learn GIS skills in any industry and provide better understanding to your organization’s issues.
 So here is a taste of a few interesting GIS use cases that you might not have thought about.
-Furthermore, you might want to learn about the 5 reasons fueling GIS job growth.
+Furthermore, you might want to learn about the 5 reasons GIS job growth will continue to grow.